Webster's salamander: Ecology

 Individuals forage on the forest floor from late October to early May, with activity levels and observations reaching their peak in the winter.
 Individuals could be readily found sheltering under logs even on dry days in the winter, while no individuals were observed at all during the summer, regardless of the weather.
 Juveniles stay out slightly longer than adults, but even they disappear by June.
 The breeding season was probably from January to March according to the biology of collected males.
 Though oviposition has not been directly observed, the species is an annual breeder and direct developer like other Plethodon species.
 Females have a clutch size of 3-8 eggs (usually 5 or 6), presumably laid during the summer, which hatch into terrestrial young soon afterwards.
 This is among the smallest clutch size in any plethodontid, and is probably a consequence of their small adult size.
 Most growth is achieved during active months (October to May), and the age of sexual maturity is estimated to be around 2 years on average.

 Individuals are often assumed to take shelter underground during the inhospitable summer, and drift fence experiments have helped to reveal exactly how this movement occurs.
 As warmer months approach, salamanders travel on humid nights towards rock outcrops and crevasses, which allow access to cooler and moister underground refuge from summer heat.
-These cooler areas would serve as dens for brooding females and newly-hatched juveniles, as well as other sheltering individuals.
-Deep naturally-occurring refuges are particularly important to this species, which is among the southernmost members of the genus Plethodon and probably has poor burrowing ability due to its small and fragile build.
+These cooler areas would serve as dens for brooding females and newly hatched juveniles, as well as other sheltering individuals.
+Deep naturally occurring refuges are particularly important to this species, which is among the southernmost members of the genus Plethodon and probably has poor burrowing ability due to its small and fragile build.
 A few more northern plethodontids with a similar body shape (like the eastern red-backed salamander, P. cinereus) are also known to move into burrows for summer aestivation.
 P. cinereus relies mostly on soil disturbances and burrows created by other animals, which may be too warm and shallow to be an effective solution for Webster's salamander.

 Small individuals feed primarily on mites and springtails.
 Larger individuals switch to larger prey such as ants, and some feed on large quantities of termites when available.
 This is similar to the diet of southern red-backed salamanders (Plethodon serratus) occupying the same size range.

 Conservation status

 Plethodon websteri is currently listed as Least Concern by the IUCN, due to its wide distribution and presumably large population.
-However, it may be threatened on a state by state basis: NatureServe lists the species as vulnerable in Alabama, imperiled in Georgia, Mississippi, and South Carolina, and critically imperiled in Louisiana.
-Its main threat is habitat loss through deforestation and conversion of its natural mixed forest habitat into pine monocultures.
+However, it is still threatened by habitat loss and the disjunct nature of its populations.
+NatureServe lists the species as vulnerable (G3) at a national level.
+State-by-state, NatureServe lists it as vulnerable (S3) in Alabama, imperiled (S2) in Georgia, Mississippi, and South Carolina, and critically imperiled (S1) in Louisiana.
+Its main threat is deforestation and conversion of its natural mixed forest habitat into pine monocultures.
 Though possibly declining in Alabama, it has some resistance to habitat degradation, as it is known from secondary growth forest.